-There is a risk that some or all of the ETF's holdings of bitcoin could be lost, stolen, destroyed or inaccessible, potentially by the loss or theft of the private keys held by the Sub-Custodian associated with the public addresses that hold the ETF's bitcoin and/or destruction of storage hardware.
-Multiple thefts of bitcoin and other digital assets from other holders have occurred in the past.
-Because of the decentralized process for transferring bitcoin, thefts can be difficult to trace, which may make bitcoin a particularly attractive target for theft.
-The ETF will adopt security procedures intended to protect the ETFs assets, but there can be no assurance that those procedures will be successful in preventing such loss, theft or restriction on access.
+There is a risk that some or all of the ETF's holdings of ETH could be lost, stolen, destroyed or inaccessible, potentially by the loss or theft of the private keys held by the ETF's Sub-Custodian associated with the public addresses that hold the ETF's ETH and/or destruction of storage hardware.
+Multiple thefts of ETH and other digital assets from other holders have occurred in the past.
+Because of the decentralized process for transferring ETH, thefts can be difficult to trace, which may make ETH a particularly attractive target for theft.
+The ETF will adopt security procedures intended to protect the ETF's assets, but there can be no assurance that those procedures will be successful in preventing such loss, theft or restriction on access.
 You should not invest unless you understand the risk that the ETF may lose possession or control of its assets.
-Access to the ETF's bitcoin could be restricted by natural events (such as an earthquake or flood) or human actions (such as a terrorist attack).
-The ETF's bitcoin held in custody accounts will likely be an appealing target for hackers or malware distributors seeking to destroy, damage or steal the ETF's bitcoin or private keys.
+Access to the ETF's ETH could be restricted by natural events (such as an earthquake or flood) or human actions (such as a terrorist attack).
+The ETF's ETH held in custody accounts will likely be an appealing target for hackers or malware distributors seeking to destroy, damage or steal the ETF's ETH or private keys.

-Security breaches, cyber-attacks, computer malware and computer hacking attacks have been a prevalent concern for the digital asset trading platforms on which bitcoin trades.
+Security breaches, cyber-attacks, computer malware and computer hacking attacks have been a prevalent concern for the digital asset trading platforms on which ETH trades.
 Any cyber security breach caused by hacking, which involves efforts to gain unauthorized access to information or systems, or to cause intentional malfunctions or loss or corruption of data, software, hardware or other computer equipment, and the inadvertent transmission of computer viruses, could harm the ETF's business operations or reputation, resulting in loss of the ETF's assets.
 Digital asset trading platforms may in particular be at risk of cyber security breaches orchestrated or funded by state actors.
-For example, it has been reported that South Korean digital asset trading platforms have been subject to cybersecurity attacks by North Korean state actors with the intent of stealing digital assets, including bitcoin, possibly with the intention of evading international economic sanctions.
-Any problems relating to the performance and effectiveness of security procedures used by the ETF and its Sub-Custodian to protect the ETF's bitcoin, such as algorithms, codes, passwords, multiple signature systems, encryption and telephone call-backs will have an adverse impact on the Net Asset Value of the ETF and an investment in the Units.
-Furthermore, if and as the ETF's bitcoin holdings grow, the ETF and its Sub-Custodian may become a more appealing target for cyber security threats such as hackers and malware.
-Furthermore, cybersecurity attacks orchestrated or funded by state actors may be particularly difficult to defend against because of the resources that state actors have at their disposal.
+For example, it has been reported that South Korean digital asset trading platforms have been subject to cybersecurity attacks by North Korean state actors with the intent of stealing digital assets possibly with the intention of evading international economic sanctions.
+Any problems relating to the performance and effectiveness of security procedures used by the ETF and its Sub-Custodian to protect the ETF's ETH, such as algorithms, codes, passwords, multiple signature systems, encryption and telephone call-backs, will have an adverse impact on the Net Asset Value of the ETF and an investment in the Units.
+Furthermore, if and as the ETF's ETH holdings grow, the ETF and its Sub-Custodian may become a more appealing target for cyber security threats such as hackers and malware.
+Furthermore, cybersecurity attacks orchestrated or funded by state actors have at their disposal.